 No. The only list Portugal refers to is the EU and UN sanctions lists.

 Are there any other lists related to sanctions in Portugal?

 Does Portugal have a licensing or authorisation system in place?

-No. All breaches of sanctions are subject to criminal punishment under Law no. 11/2002 of 16 February 2002, which does not permit any exemptions.
+There is no such system in force in Portugal.
+Any breach of sanctions is subject to criminal punishment under Law no. 11/2002, of 16 February 2002, which does not foresee any kind of exemption regime.